Financials

 Finance costs

-Finance costs decreased slightly from S$1.35 million to S$1.28 million in 2H FY24, mainly due to a decrease in interest expenses on lease liabilities.
+Finance costs decreased from S$1.3 million in 2H FY24 to S$1.0 million in 2H FY25.
+This was mainly due to lower outstanding bank loans and decrease in interest expenses on lease liabilities.

 Tax expenses